maydavid/rtl-dab/README.md

 DAB/DAB+ receiver for use with rtl-sdr sticks

+- For the time beeing only Mode I supported

 # Status:

 ## 01/10/2012
 FIC decoding (i.e. correct crc check) works, however source files need to be cleaned up and added to repository.